Troubleshooting Queries

 -

-You could reduce the data set being requested to minimize the query’s footprint on the database
+You could reduce the dataset the query requests to minimize its footprint on the database

 Order and Group

-Minimizing, if not eliminating, this ordering and re-ordering will obviously reduce the amount of time taken to process your query.
+Minimizing, if not eliminating, this ordering and re-ordering obviously reduces the time taken to process the query.

 Queries and Indexes

-Querying documents using a pre-existing database index is much faster because an index narrows down the set of documents to examine — see: the Query Troubleshooting topic.
+Querying documents using a pre-existing database index is much faster because an index reduces the set of documents to examine — see: the Query Troubleshooting topic.

 When planning the indexes you need for your database, remember that while indexes make queries faster, they may also: